Wondering how to get the high-speed train from Rome to Florence?

 But if you are going straight from Rome to Florence, the best bet is to take the train.
 If you will also visit the countryside after Florence, then rent the car in Florence when you are finished with your visit there.

-If you are not a train person, or just like taking big buses, then you can take Sena bus from Rome to Florence.
-(You can select English at the top right.)
+If you are not a train person, or just like taking big buses, then you can take a bus from Rome to Florence.

-There are about 2 trips a day, costing around 20€ one way, and taking almost 4 hours.
-You will go slowly and have plenty of stops so a lot of chances to really soak up the country side as you drive along.
+Bus trips cost around 20€ one way, and take almost 4 hours in each direction.
+You will go slowly and have plenty of stops so a lot of chances to really soak up the countryside as you drive along.

-The buses leave from Tiburtina station in Rome.
+Buses leave from Tiburtina and Termini stations in Rome.

-Although I've been a tourist in Florence a few times, I am not a Florence expert.
-But I do have friends there.
-One of my favorite Florence bloggers is Georgette Jupe, a "Tuscan Texan", who really has her finger on the pulse of life in Florence.
+One of my favorite Florence bloggers is Georgette Jupe, otherwise known as Girl in Florence, a "Tuscan Texan", who really has her finger on the pulse of life in Florence.
 She has a great page you can start with, all about Useful Information About Florence.
-Georgette offers some excellent suggestions about where to stay, what to do, where and what to eat in Florence.